elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 She closed by reading a poem by Charles Stuart Calverly on Forever.
 "Forever," he said, "is now one word, but our rude forefathers deemed it two";--and, after dwelling on the meaning and spirit of the word, with humor and pathos, he says he is not altogether sure that our ancestors erred in dividing it.

-Miss Piggot next gave us a poem of her own, formerly read before the "Lend a Hand Club" of Mt.
+Miss [Margaret Moore] Piggot next gave us a poem of her own, formerly read before the "Lend a Hand Club" of Mt.
 Washington.
 It was called: "How Queen Isabella Lent a Hand."

 She described a certain Christopher Columbus,